-Abid will lead client engagements and deliver solutions for sales, business development, marketing, and consulting and advisory teams.
-Building on his proven skills in product road mapping, sales and monetization strategy development, Abid will help our clients integrate local media industry strategy with their operational objectives and business processes to develop new markets and revenue streams.
+Abid leads client engagements and deliver solutions for sales, business development, marketing, and consulting and advisory teams.
+Building on his proven skills in product road mapping, sales and monetization strategy development, Abid helps our clients integrate local media industry strategy with their operational objectives and business processes to develop new markets and revenue streams.

 Meshach Cisero is an associate analyst.
 As an associate analyst, he assists with providing key industry insights, blogs about industry trends, and conducts analysis of our LCM/CCM data.